 DISTRICT ENGLISH LEARNER BACKGROUND

-Warren Consolidated Schools, with 15,000 students in Kindergarten through Grade 12, is the seventh largest school district in the state of Michigan.
+Warren Consolidated Schools has approximately 14,000 students in Kindergarten through Grade 12.
 The district serves students and families living in the cities of Warren, Sterling Heights, and Troy.
 As a suburb of Detroit, the community developed as families migrated to the region in search of work, a safe place to live, and other economic and social opportunities.